HugoGaquere/DevTask/README.md

 ## Roadmap
 Here are some future improvements and features we're considering:

-- Support for different comment styles and file types.
+- Support for different comment styles.
+- Make the date optional.
 - Add tests.
 - Add UI feedbacks during the scan process.
 - Add multithreading to scan files in parallel for improved performance.